UCL-ARC/coding-standards/CONTRIBUTING.md

 Any changes should be reviewed by a member or associate member of ARC.
-If the additions are taken from ARC's internal documentation, **please add the original author** as a reviewer to check that they're OK with their content being made public a CC-by-4.0.
+If the additions are taken from ARC's internal documentation, **please add the original author** as a reviewer to check that they're OK with their content being made public under a CC-by-4.0 license.
 If something seems like it's broken, please go ahead and [open an issue]!

 <!-- prettier-ignore-start -->
 > [!NOTE]